SushyDev/dotfiles/README.md

 You can use [scripts/activate.sh](scripts/activate.sh) to setup the symlinks for all the dotfiles using `stow`, it will also write an uninstall script in `$XDG_CONFIG_HOME/dotfiles/uninstall.sh`

+### Sight seeing

+Try most configs such as tmux, neovim and the shell in Codespaces
+  - Configure your terminal profile to start as interactive login shell:
+    ```json
+    "terminal.integrated.profiles.linux": {
+        "zsh": {
+            "path": "zsh",
+            "args": ["-l", "-i"]
+        },
+    }
+    ```
+  - Or [configure your dotfiles for codespaces](https://github.com/settings/codespaces) to this repo